unfoldingWord/uw-content-validation/src/demos/book-packages-check/README.md

   languageCode='en'
   // Enter a string containing UPPERCASE USFM book identifiers separated only by commas
-  //  and can also include OBS (for Open Bible Stories) bookIDs='RUT,EZR,NEH,EST,OBA,JON, LUK,EPH,1TI,2TI,TIT,PHM,JAS,2PE,1JN,2JN,3JN, OBS'
+  //  and can also include OBS (for Open Bible Stories)
+  // bookIDs='RUT,EZR,NEH,EST,OBA,JON, LUK,EPH,1TI,2TI,TIT,PHM,JAS,2PE,1JN,2JN,3JN, OBS' // Uncomment if you're interested in OT and NT
   // The above English book packages should all be finished or well along the way
-  // bookIDs='RUT,EZR,NEH,EST,OBA,JON' // Uncomment if you're interested in OT only
-  // bookIDs='LUK,EPH,1TI,2TI,TIT,PHM,JAS,2PE,1JN,2JN,3JN, OBS' // Uncomment if you're interested in NT and OBS only
+  // bookIDs='RUT,EZR,NEH,EST,OBA,JON' // Uncomment if you're interested in OT only bookIDs='LUK,EPH,1TI,2TI,TIT,PHM,JAS,2PE,1JN,2JN,3JN, OBS' // If you're interested in NT and OBS only

   // We can choose the forthcoming new TSV formats or the existing formats
   // dataSet='OLD' // 'OLD' (Markdown TQ1, TSV TN, etc.), 'NEW' (TSV TQ, TN2, etc.), 'DEFAULT', or 'BOTH'